Firm Profile > KILINÇ LAW & CONSULTING > Istanbul, Turkey

 WHAT ARE THE ADVANTAGES OF YOUR COUNTRY AS A BUSINESS LOCATION?

-Throughout time, Turkey with its geographical location as the bridge between the continents of Asia and Europe as well as the having Bosporus being tying the Black Sea to the Mediterranean; has always been at the heart of the historical trade routes.
-These advantages of Turkey are also available for investors today.
-Turkey is located in the middle of global markets such as the European Market and the Middle East and conducting trade at both of these regions from Turkey is an extremely potent approach for an investor looking to extend its reach to two continents via a strategic trade location.
+Moreover, Turkey with its geographical location as the bridge between the continents of Asia and Europe as well as the having Bosporus being tying the Black Sea to the Mediterranean; has always been at the heart of the historical trade routes.
+In addition to these advantages for trade, Turkey is among the most reliable routes of transporting energy sources in the global markets such as the European Market and the Middle East and conducting trade at both of these regions from Turkey is an extremely potent approach for an investor looking to extend its reach to two continents via a strategic trade location.

 WHAT ARE THE BUSINESS STRUCTURES IN YOUR COUNTRY?